Skip to main content

 “It’s been a while since she/he died.
 Isn’t it time to move on?”

-Grief has no expiration date.
-Allow your loved one the time they need to grieve and put no expectations on them.
-You can lovingly suggest a grief counselor, ask about the person they lost, but don’t push them.
+If your grieving friend or family member seems to be struggling a lot even after much time has passed, you can lovingly suggest a grief counselor or grief support group, but don’t push them.
 Don’t try to fix their pain.
 Loving them through their grief will help them along the path to healing much more smoothly than your impatience.

 Skip to content